SirMomster/bufy/readme.md

 }
 ```

-### Recursive and FixedRecursive
+### Recursive, List and Nested

-Recursive and fixedRecursive do almost the same, but the diffrence is that recursive will try to map until it's at the end of the buffer/object, whereas fixedRecursive uses a fixed amount which is set in the object itself (by bufy) that tells it about the amount of object there are to map.
+Recursive and list do almost the same, but the difference is that recursive will try to map until it's at the end of the buffer/object, whereas list uses a fixed amount which is set in the object itself (by bufy) that tells it about the amount of items there are to be mapped.

+Nested allows you to have objects in your objects/lists.
+There is still one big limitation of lists and that would be multi-dimensional lists which aren't supported yet.

 ```js
 const entityLocationModel = {